We may receive compensation when you click on links to products from our partners.

 1. Be Simple and Consistent

 As much as you can, keep things simple and don’t over complicate things.
 Your resume should be readable.
 If you are not in the creative industry, it needs four sections – a summary of your qualifications, education and certifications, work experience, and technical skills and activities.
 These sections should be neatly organized and should not overlap.
 The headings of these sections should be in bold and should draw attention (increase the font size to achieve this).
+Use a grammar checker such as Grammarly to check your resume.

 The maximum number of pages you need for a resume is two pages.
 Even a page is not too small.
 It is a good tactic that helps keep your resume simple and still on point.